Pace

 Bot pull requests: 0

-Past year average time to close issues: about 12 hours
+Past year average time to close issues: 6 days

 Past year bot issues: 0